flo-at/minmon/README.md

 For the docker image, optionally mount your lm_sensors config file(s) to `/etc/sensors.d/`.\
 Note: libsensors is not cooperative and might theoretically block the event loop.

-# Roadmap
-## Check ideas
-- Filesystem inode usage
-- Folder size
-- S.M.A.R.T.
-- Load
-- Ping
-- HTTP response, keyword, ..
-- HTTPS certificate expiration date
-- Docker/Podman container status

-## General ideas
-- Store data/status in time-based database (e.g. rrdtool) and visualize on web interface or ncurses UI.
-This should be optional and separated from the existing code.

 # Contributions
 Contributions are very welcome!
-Right now MinMon is pretty basic but it's also super easy to extend.
+MinMon is pretty easy to extend.
 Even if it's just a typo in the documentation, I'll be happy to merge your PR.
-If you're looking for a new check or action type, just open a new issue (if it doesn't exist yet) and tag it with the "enhancement" label.

 If you have an idea for a new check or action please use use the [discussions](https://github.com/flo-at/minmon/discussions) page instead of opening a new issue.